fongandrew/hydeout/_posts/2021-02-08-bash-aliases-command-line-tools-3.md

 }
 ```

-ffuf deep recursive (one difference with this alias is it takes a wordlist as the 2nd param):
+ffuf deep recursive (this alias takes a wordlist as a parameter unlike ffuf_quick):

 ```bash
 ffuf_recursive(){